Constance Elizabeth D'Arcy

 Dame Constance Elizabeth D'Arcy DBE (1 June 1879 – 25 April 1950) was an Australian obstetrician and gynaecologist.
-She was the first woman to become Deputy Chancellor at the University of Sydney, serving from 1943 until 1946.
-In 1935, she was made a Dame of the Order of the British Empire (DBE).
+She was Deputy Chancellor at the University of Sydney from 1943 until 1946.
+In 1935, she was made a Dame Commander of the Order of the British Empire (DBE).

 Early life and education

 D'Arcy was born on 1 June 1879 at Rylstone, New South Wales, the fifth daughter to parents Bridget (née Synnott) and Murtagh "Murty" D'Arcy, a police sergeant.
 She attended Rylstone Public School and Riviere College, Woollahra.

 D'Arcy completed a Bachelor of Medicine (BM) and Master of Surgery (CHM) at the University of Sydney in 1904 and went on to do her residency at the (Royal) Adelaide Hospital, because the teaching hospitals in Sydney did not accept women at the time.

 Career

 She became an honorary surgeon at the Royal Hospital for Women in Paddington and opened her own practice in Macquarie Street in 1908.

-D'Arcy was a fellow of the Senate at the University of Sydney for thirty years from 1919–49.
-In this time she became the first female Deputy Chancellor at the university and served in this role during 1943–1946.
+D'Arcy was a fellow of the Senate at the University of Sydney for thirty years from 1919 until 1949.
+She became Deputy Chancellor at the university from 1943 until 1946.
+She was the first woman in this role.
 She also an executive member of the Sydney University Women's Union, the Catholic University Women Graduates' Association and the Sydney University Women Graduates' Association.

-At the Senate at the University of Sydney, she supported the proposal to make St Vincent's Hospital a teaching hospital and served as honorary gynaecologist from 1923–45.
+At the Senate at the University of Sydney, she supported the proposal to make St Vincent's Hospital a teaching hospital and served as honorary gynaecologist from 1923 until 1945.

 In 1935, was invited to speak at the Australian Institute of Anatomy, Canberra.
 She spoke on maternal mortality, control of septicaemia and the rise in deaths from illegal operations but condemned any move to legalize abortion.
 In 1940, she was awarded the Pro Ecclesia et Pontifice.